Divorce Lawyer in Worcester County

 - Prison sentences of 5+ years

-Generally, most divorces fall into one of two categories, contested divorce and uncontested divorce.
-Uncontested divorces occur when both spouses can agree on all major issues including child custody, child support, alimony, and division of property.
-Additionally, each state has unique requirements a couple must meet in order to be eligible to file or an uncontested divorce.
-In Massachusetts both spouses must:
+Uncontested divorces occur when both spouses can agree on all major issues, including child custody, child support, alimony, and division of property.
+Additionally, each state has unique requirements a couple must meet to be eligible to file for an uncontested divorce.
+For an uncontested divorce in Massachusetts, both spouses must:

 - Agree on the no-fault reason the marriage is ending